STScI-MIRI/whippot/README.md

 ```

 The last line, `cp.ui`, returns the ipywidgets GUI to the notebook cell output,
-where it is then displayed (this is what the ipywidgets library is designed to
+where it is then displayed (this is how the ipywidgets library is designed to
-do).
+work).
 You can then enter your observing parameters and press the `Compute
 Positions` button to get the IDL coordinates of the sources in your scene.
 If
 you have a TA target that is different from your final science target, WHIPPOT
 will also give you the coordinates of the sources in the TA image (if there are